Improved communication on the patient's terms

-In order to make the diagnosis and treatment program more flexible for both patients and the regional hospital in Silkeborg, design concern examined both patient’s and personel’s experiences and needs.
-With these factors in mind, a series of improvements was put forward.
-The improvements resulted in both shorter hospitalizations and more ambulant treatments.
+In order to make the diagnosis and treatment processes more flexible for both patients and the regional hospital in Silkeborg, design concern examined the experiences and needs of both patients and personnel.
+Based on this, a number of suggestions for improvement were put forward.
+Suggestions that have resulted in both shorter hospital stays and more ambulant treatments.

 Strenthened information sharing